phogroup/pho_group_website/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Associate Professor
-    - Postdoc
     - Current Graduate Students
+    - Postdoc Researchers
+    - Undergraduate Researchers
     - Research Administrator
     - Visitors
     - Alumni
-    - Undergraduate Researchers
 design:
   show_interests: false
   show_role: true